 We all know smoking is bad for your health, but what exactly does it do and how do you quit?

-A cigarette contains more than 4,000 chemicals.
+A cigarette contains more than 4,000 different chemicals.
 The main three are nicotine, tar and carbon monoxide.
-The chemicals in cigarettes contribute to high cholesterol and increase the chance of blood clots and nicotine increases your blood pressure.
+The chemicals in cigarettes contribute to high cholesterol and increase the chance of blood clots whilst the nicotine increases your blood pressure.
 High blood pressure and high cholesterol are the two main risk factors that increase your chance of developing heart disease or stroke.

 Nicotine is a highly addictive component which reaches the brain in 10–19 seconds.
 It causes emotional changes, including relaxation and decreased tension.
-However, it also increases heart rate and blood pressure and constricts arteries.
+However, it also increases your heart rate and blood pressure and constricts arteries meaning our bodies aren’t in fact relaxed at all.

 Tar is inhaled when the smoker draws on a burning cigarette.
 It is a collective name for the many chemicals that form the thick, sticky residue of tobacco smoke.
 It is linked to heart disease, lung disease and cancer.